The Top 3 Most Unique Offices in The World to Work

 -A hidden bar

 Pixar’s headquarters is unique because of its structure, landscaping, design philosophy and decoration.

 Bahnhof Data Center

 The Bahnhof Data Centre in Stockholm is unique for a very different reason: It is inside a Cold War nuclear bunker.
-Over 100 feet of granite surround the data centre on all sides, and a massive steel door is the only entrance and exit.
-The data centre holds computer equipment for Bahnhof, an internet service provider in Sweden.
+Over 100 feet of granite surround the data center, and a massive steel door is the only entrance and exit.
+The data center holds computer equipment for Bahnhof, an internet service provider in Sweden.

 The shelter can withstand radioactive fallout and a close hit from a nuclear missile.

-Inside the data centre, multi-coloured lights, waterfalls, a saltwater aquarium and several greenhouses provide ambiance.
-The designers wanted to avoid the dreary feel of most data centres.
-The data centre even has artificial daylight to combat the feeling of working in a cave.
+Inside the data center, multi-colored lights, waterfalls, a saltwater aquarium, and several greenhouses provide ambiance.
+The designers wanted to avoid the dreary feel of most data centers.
+The data center even has artificial daylight to combat the feeling of working in a cave.

 Selgas Cano Architectures Madrid Office